831st Tactical Aviation Brigade: Cold War

+Ukrainian era

+Ukraine declared independence from the Soviet Union on 24 August 1991, which was approved via a referendum on 1 December.
+On 13 January 1992, the 831 IAP took an oath of loyalty to the Ukrainian people.
+The Ukrainian Air Force was established on 17 March 1992, with the 831 IAP becoming the 831 VAP.

+In 1996, pilots of the Myrgorod regiment participated in a military parade to honour the 5th Independence Day of Ukraine, with four Su-27s accompanying a Tupolev Tu-160.
+In 1997, the 831 VAP hosted a visit from United States Air Force McDonnell Douglas F-15E Strike Eagles of the 4th Fighter Wing (4th FW).
+In June 1998, Colonel Ivan Chernenko conducted the first visit of a Ukrainian Su-27UB to the United States, flying to the home of the 4th FW at Seymour Johnson Air Force Base, North Carolina.
+In March 2000, 831 VAP was assigned to the 35th Aviation Group (35 AvG).

-On 1 August 2003, the fighter aircraft regiment and 24 aircraft base were redeployed to the aviation fighter brigade.
-On 25 January 2005 the fighter air force was subordinated to the Air Command of the Air Force "Center" of the Armed Forces of Ukraine.
+On 1 August 2003, the 831 VAP was reassigned to the 5th Aviation Corps (Ukraine) (5 AvK) leading to the regiment becoming the 831st Fighter Aviation Brigade (831 VABr).
+On 25 January 2005, the fighter air force was subordinated to the Air Command of the Air Force "Center" of the Armed Forces of Ukraine.

+The Myrgorod regiment has participated in multiple international airshows throughout Europe, including in the United Kingdom, Czech Republic, Slovakia, Austria, Romania, and Turkey.
+During Slovak International Air Display 2004, Lieutenant-Colonel Fedir Tyshchuk's Su-27 display was recognised as the best individual flight.

+In October 2007, the unit received its current name of the 831st Tactical Aviation Brigade (831 BrTA).

-19 July, – 26 July 2011 the active phase of the Ukrainian-American-Polish military exercise "Safe Sky 2011" was held in the Poltava region at which military aircraft and helicopters carried out anti-terrorist actions aimed at protecting against an attack.
+Between 19 and 26 July 2011, 'Safe Sky 2011' (a joint Ukrainian-American-Polish military exercise) was held in the Poltava region at which military aircraft and helicopters carried out anti-terrorist actions aimed at protecting against an attack.
 Su-27, MiG-29, L-39, Antonov An-26, An-26M "Rescuer", Mi-8, F-16C, and C-130 aircraft took part in the exercises.
-The 831th Brigade pilots interacted with the pilots of the 144th Fighter Wing, California Air National Guard.
+The 831st Brigade pilots interacted with the pilots of the 144th Fighter Wing, California Air National Guard.

-25 November 2011 was the day of the 70th anniversary of the creation of the 831st Tactical Aviation Brigade Battle Flags.
+The 831st Tactical Aviation Brigade marked its 70th anniversary on 27 November 2011 with a new Battle Flag.

 Currently, the Brigade is a part of the Rapid Reaction Force in the system APO.
 Three planes are based on the Odesa school airfield.